Loading Events

 Riverview, 514 2nd St S

-Built by James Lull for Colonel Charles McLaran, this Greek Revival showpiece features identical facades on 1st and 2nd Streets.
-A cupola displays stained glass windows symbolizing the four seasons, and a counter-weighted wall can be raised to expand one of the the second-floor rooms.
-It is now owned by Jo Anne & Dick Leike.
-Circa 1850
+Designed by James Lull for Colonel Charles McLaran, this Greek Revival showpiece features identical facades on 1st and 2nd Streets.
+A cupola displays stained glass windows symbolizing the four seasons, and a counter-weighted wall can be raised to expand the family dining room to banquet size.
+Riverview is a National Historic Landmark and It is now owned by Jo Anne & Dick Leike.
+Circa 1850.

 Colonnade